bogdankuzzmin/bogdankuzzmin/README.md

 </p>

-<p>Frontend developer with 2 years of experience.
-I am passionate about creating complex web services and seeing the results of my work.
-My love for web development started when I could build a simple website from a PSD design using HTML, CSS, and JavaScript.</p>
+<p>Frontend developer with approximately three years of experience, I am passionate about creating complex web services and witnessing the outcomes of my work.
+My love for web development began when I successfully built a simple website from a PSD design using HTML, CSS, and JavaScript.</p>

-<p>In my career, I have got a huge experience of working with bank systems, as well as strong problem-solving and critical-thinking skills.
-I am also skilled in building landing pages using Gatsby, SPA applications, working with React, Redux, Mobx, TypeScript, Webpack, Babel, HTML, and CSS.</p>
+<p>Throughout my career, I have gained extensive experience working with banking systems, honing my problem-solving and critical-thinking abilities.
+Additionally, I possess expertise in constructing landing pages using Gatsby, developing SPA applications, creating components for Storybook, and working with JavaScript, TypeScript, React, Redux, Mobx, Webpack, Babel, Gulp, HTML, and CSS preprocessors.</p>

 Looking for new opportunities.